manjeetsinghgurjar/CODSOFT/README.md

 # CODSOFT
-Here i am presenting my projects using frontend
+Here i am presenting my project 1 using frontend which is a calculator